-In each call to cutadapt, the read-modifying options such as -q only apply to the first file (first reads.1.fastq, then tmp.2.fastq in this example).
-Reads in the second file are not affected by those options, but by the filtering options: If a read in the first file is discarded, then the matching read in the second file is also filtered and not written to the output given by --paired-output in order to keep both output files synchronized.
+In the legacy paired-end mode, the read-modifying options such as $\neg q$ only apply to the first file in each call to cutadapt (first reads.1.fastq, then tmp.2.fastq in this example).
+Reads in the second file are not affected by those options, but by the filtering options: If a read in the first file is discarded, then the matching read in the second file is also filtered and not written to the output given by $\neg\neg$ paired-output in order to keep both output files synchronized.